Publishing from the Tamr RealTime Datastore

 • updatedMs (time the record was updated in milliseconds since unix epoch)

-Schema for Tamr ID to Record ID Mappings
+Schema for RealTime Tamr ID Mapping

-The SOR mapping table contains the Tamr ID from the data product outputs and its associated rec_id in the SOR.
+This mapping table contains the Tamr ID from the data product outputs and its associated rec_id in the SOR.

 • tamrID